rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 **You must disclose LLM-generated content.**
 You can choose to not post LLM content, or you can choose to post it and disclose its origin.
-You may not hide that you used an LLM.
+You may not hide LLM involvement.

 **Harassment is not allowed.**
 You may not harass people for using an LLM, regardless of whether or not their use is banned by the policy.